 - 5.17.1.
-The TVBC Local Plan policy allows for extension to buildings in the countryside as well as identified built up areas under policies COM11 and COM2 respectively (see figure 5-35).
+The TVBC Local Plan policy allows for extension to buildings in the countryside as well as in the settlement boundaries under policies COM11 and COM2 respectively (see Figure 5-23).
 The former specifies that the size and design of the proposal is to not be more visually intrusive in the landscape; and the design of the proposal is in keeping with the existing dwelling. - 5.17.2.
 Within the New Forest National Park, extensions which are appropriate to the existing dwelling and its curtilage are permitted under policy DP36.
 There is an important exception however which specifies that extensions must not increase the floorspace of the existing dwelling by more than 30%.
 There are exemptions for genuine family needs relating to those working in the immediate locality.
 In these circumstances the total internal habitable floorspace must not exceed 120sq m. - 5.17.3.
 As set out in the New Forest National Park Local Plan (NFNPLP), The New Forest has a locally distinctive character and proposals to either create large scale extensions or incrementally extend dwellings in a nationally designated landscape can erode the quality of the landscape and the original built form of the area. - 5.17.4.
 In addition, as mentioned in the housing needs section above, the loss of the smaller housing stock is creating an imbalance to the population and affordability. - 5.17.5.
 In the case of the Canada and Blackhill areas, extension limits apply here in particular, as outside the Defined Villages, extensions in these locations are likely to have a greater impact on the protected landscape of the National Park. - 5.17.6.
-In the same regard, the remainder of the Parish through its proximity to the National Park is currently viewed as an easier location to extend small properties with a view to creating a substantial sized dwelling with the benefits of direct access to the National Park.
+In the same regard, the remainder of the Parish through its proximity to the National Park is currently viewed as an easier location to extend small properties with a view to creating a substantial sized dwelling with the benefits of direct access to the National Park. - 5.17.7.
+This is highlighted by the Housing Needs Survey (HNS) results which showed that 57% of residents lived in a property with 4+ bedrooms and only 9% lived in a property with 2 bedrooms.
+Given that a significant proportion of original housing stock consisted of cottages, bungalows and smaller dwellings, this highlights how they have evolved over time to leave few options for those looking for more affordable, smaller properties.